theNewDynamic/aba-icc/_cases-charges/harun-and-kushayb-charges-ahmad-muhammad-harun.md

 ### Charges

-The Accused is charged with the crimes listed below under three different modes of criminal liability:&nbsp;
+The Accused is charged with the crimes listed below under the following modes of criminal liability:&nbsp;

 > Ordering, soliciting, or inducing the commission of these crimes ([Article 25(3)(b)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute)
 >